-A Certificate Of Occupancy is a document that describes the legal use and maximum occupancy for a building.
+A Certificate of Occupancy is a document that describes the legal use and maximum occupancy for a building.
 The Certificate lists individual building uses, number of people who can occupy each space, a description of each use, and various other building details.

 A certificate Of Occupancy (also known as a “CO”, or “C of O”) is issued by the Department of Buildings to identify the legal use of a building.
 Certificates Of Occupancy are issued at the completion of a New Building or Alteration requiring a new Certificate of Occupancy.
 TIt is issued after completion of construction, all required inspections, and completion of all paperwork.
 Obtaining a Certificate Of Occupancy requires coordination and thorough review of the building.

-- What is listed on a Certificate Of Occupancy?
+What Information is on a Certificate Of Occupancy?

 - General Building Information